Banja Koviljača Serbia Attractions

 Church on the hill

-At the entrance of the Vuk’s Memorial House there is the inscription quoting him as saying that he was born and raised in Serbia and that that’s why he considers Serbia to be the most beautiful country in the world “with no better place than Trsic”.
-Mr. Zoran says the actual house was built in 1933 at the very spot the old house stood.
-It was decorated according to villagers’ testimonials.
-Marking the century of his death, the complex was rebuilt in 1964, while the special part of it was added in 1987 (200 years after Karadzic’s birth) for the festival purposes.
-It was thus far held in front of the Memorial House which is definitely a must-see on our list of what to see in Loznica Serbia.
+At the entrance to Vuk’s Memorial House, an inscription quotes him as saying that he was born and raised in Serbia and that, therefore, Serbia is the most beautiful country in the world, “with no better place than Tršić.”
+The current house was built in 1933 on the site of the original one and decorated based on villagers’ testimonials.
+Marking the centenary of his death, the complex was restored in 1964, with further additions in 1987 to accommodate festival activities.

 Serbia-travel-Loznica-Trsic-Glimpses-of-the-World